noborus/noborus.github.io/content/trdsql/02_convert.en.md

 ]
 +++

-TRDSQL describes files such as CSV as a tool for processing SQL, but can also be used as a tool for simply converting file formats.
+`trdsql` describes files such as CSV as a tool for processing SQL, but can also be used as a tool for simply converting file formats.

 In that case, SQL is enough to remember the following fixed phrases.
 Output all rows and columns in the file.